noraracht/kf2vec/Tutorial_ISMB2026/tutorial_README.md

 ---

-# Query Placement with APPLES
+# Query placement with APPLES

 Install APPLES and GAPPA: